Currents of War 2025

 Along with the sprite animation system to handle the character's idle, walk, and talk animations.

-I also wrote a custom editor script to allow the character's colors to be changed in Unity's Editor, and have it update in real-time.
+Neeing to write a custom editor script to allow the character's colors to be changed in Unity's Editor/Viewport,

 Try to make as much money as you can off these heroes coming to your shop!